Linaro/lava/doc/v2/first-installation.rst

 Contributions to support other distributions are welcome as long as there is a commitment to maintain LAVA on those distributions.

+.. mention docker support here once that is merged.

 .. _Debian: https://www.debian.org/

 If you'd like to help us provide support for other distributions, feel free to